gecrooks/modern-python-template/README.md

 Next we need to initialize a git repo.
 It's easiest to create the repo on github and clone to our local machine (This way we don't have to mess around setting the origin and such like).
 Github will helpfully add a `README.md`, the license, and a python `.gitignore` for us.

-Note that MacOS likes to scatter `.DS_Store` folders around (they store the finder display and icons options).
-We don't want to accidently add these to our repo.
+Note that MacOS likes to scatter `.DS_Store` folders around (they store the finder icon display options).
+We don't want to accidentally add these to our repo.
 But this is a machine/developer issue, not a project issue.
 So if you're on a mac you should configure git to ignore `.DS_Store` globally.

 ```
     # specify a global exclusion list